 - Scenery Porn: Many artists love to draw detailed areas.

 - Unfortunate Name: The concept of "Deviant Art" * is used by totalitarians to justify censoring pieces of art who invoke a usually bigoted rhetoric.
-Ironically, a lot of the art on the site is largely agreed to be "deviant" in some way.
+Ironically, a lot of the art on the site is largely agreed to be "deviant" in some way and users of the site are referred to as "deviants" which could give totalitarians a field day.